The key to Law Firm Marketing is Keeping in Touch With People After a Successful Introduction

 Standing out and connecting with more people inside and outside a firm is more critical in today's stagnant economy, said Ari Kaplan, 37, a McDermott Will & Emery associate turned author and consultant.
 He gives advice to lawyers and law students on how to be more effective networkers beyond attending cocktail parties and collecting business cards.
 Kaplan will be speaking Thursday at the American Bar Association's Techshow in Chicago.

 The trick is keeping in touch with people after a successful introduction, Kaplan said.
-Technology, including social media tools, makes that a lot easier
+Technology, including social media tools, makes that a lot easier and allows for deeper connections that may help with a job search or a promotion.

 For example, if a law firm associate would like to work for a partner, Kaplan suggests setting up a Google alert for the partner.
 If news comes out that the partner has won a trial or advised on a big merger, drop the partner a congratulatory e-mail.